CryptoChronic awarded CertiK Security Score placing it in the Top Percentile

 Renowned for its comprehensive and stringent auditing procedure and founded in 2018 by professors from Columbia and Yale, CertiK is a pioneer in blockchain security, utilizing best-in-class Formal Verification and AI technology to secure and monitor blockchains, smart contracts, and Web3 apps.
 A CertiK certification ensures that blockchain projects meet the highest standards of safety and trustworthiness by verifying their integrity, security, and dependability.
 The CryptoChronic team's resilience and dedication can be seen in this accomplishment.

 Although more than satisfied with the result, the team at Chronic Games has reassured their growing community of their commitment to constant improvement and evolution.
-They pledge to continue addressing any eventual issues promptly and implementing all necessary steps to make their ecosystem safe and rewarding for everyone.
-The first tangible step in this direction will be to implement a rich bug-bounty program shortly after the launch.
+They pledge to continue addressing any issues promptly and implementing all necessary steps to make their ecosystem as safe and rewarding for everyone.
+The first tangible step in this direction will be to implement a bug bounty program shortly after the launch.

 CryptoChronic is leading the path towards a new era of gaming, with the ability to reshape the perspective on digital asset ownership and game development.
 It invites gamers, digital collectors, crypto enthusiasts, and disruptors alike to participate in the launch and join in on the journey to set the bar higher, raising the standard of NFT-based gaming everywhere.